TheThingsIndustries/generic-node-se/Software/app/basic_lorawan/README.md

 1. Set `GNSE_ADVANCED_TRACER_ENALBE` to `0` in [`conf/app_conf.h`](./conf/app_conf.h).
 This will make the device consume less power, but also disables UART.
 2. Set `DEBUGGER_ON` to `0` in [`conf/app_conf.h`](./conf/app_conf.h).

-Additionally, try to remember that:
+Additionally, keep in mind that:

 - Setting `DEBUGGER_ON` to `1` will consume more power.
 The debugger is ON by default using the macro `DEBUGGER_ON` in [`conf/app_conf.h`](./conf/app_conf.h).
 - Keeping peripherals (such as the sensors) off by controlling the load switches will significantly reduce the power consumption.